kevgo/tikibase/README.md

 - **missing sources:** you can name sources by creating an ordered list in the `### links` section.
 You can reference sources like `[1]` in the document.

-When the config file defines the allowed section names:
+When the config file defines the allowed section names, Tikibase verifies these additional properties:

 - **unknown sections**
 - **section order**